Apeldoorn: The city of Apeldoorn

 In August 2018 PostNL opened a large package sorting centre at the Oude Apeldoornseweg, newly built at the industrial area now known as "FizzionParc" but once was known as an industrial estate of Philips Data Systems, the new PostNL location will provide work for around 400 employees.

-On 27 November 2018, a rapid spreading fire completely destroyed the largest store of "Karwei" DIY centres in The Netherlands, located at the Laan van de Dierenriem in Apeldoorn.
+On 27 November 2018, a rapid spreading fire completely destroyed the largest store of Karwei DIY centres in The Netherlands, located at the Laan van de Dierenriem in Apeldoorn.
 No one was injured, and as of 2020 the location was rebuilt and reopened.
 A part of the new building is now up for rent for another business.

-Apeldoorn is also known for its (historical) large number of used car dealers.
-Further, Apeldoorn is a hot spot in the region for eating out.
-There are a large number of restaurants in Apeldoorn, offering cuisines from the whole world.
-There are also three McDonalds restaurants, a Burger King, and a KFC.

-Many other bars and restaurants can be found on the northern part of the main street (Hoofdstraat) in the entertainment district known as "Caterplein".

 Akzo Diosynth once operated a facility that produced base materials for medicine manufacture, but production has since ceased.
 The terrain located at the Vlijtseweg has been renamed after the product that was produced here before that, Zwitsal.
 It is now known as "Zwitsal Apeldoorn" and the former facility now houses many new local businesses, such as the beer brewery "De Vlijt".

 Apenheul is a zoo which hosts a number of different types of apes and monkeys, many of which are free to walk around the visitors.
 It is situated at the western edge of Apeldoorn and can easily be reached by local bus.
 There is also an amusement park situated in Apeldoorn, called the Koningin Juliana Toren (Queen Juliana Tower).
 It is situated nearby the Apenheul and lies on the road to Hoog Soeren.
 It is called the Koningin Juliana Toren because of the tower, which was built in 1910 and was later named after Queen Juliana.

 The local hospital is the Gelre Hospital "Lukas", offering secondary health care to Apeldoorn and the surrounding towns.

 Apeldoorn railway station is, among regular national and international services, the terminus for the Veluwse Stoomtrein Maatschappij, a preserved steam railway that runs to Dieren via Beekbergen.